Programs and Opportunities

 Winter Welcome Week marks the beginning of the spring semester with a series of events that allow new and returning students to begin or continue building their community at NC State.
 Students will have the opportunity to explore campus involvement, build academic skills, and meet new people!

 Transferring to a new university can be overwhelming.
 Pack Connections groups are a way for you to make NC State feel like home, meet more people, and get involved on campus in a smaller, tight knit community!
-Each group led by two upper-class students will meet once a week on campus for dinner during the semester and attend some of NC State’s and Raleigh’s signature events and traditions.
+Each group led by an upper division students will meet once a week on campus for dinner during the fall semester and attend some of NC State’s and Raleigh’s signature events and traditions.